 The Company reviews goodwill for impairment at least once a year.
-This requires management to make an estimate of the projected future cash flows from the continuing use of the cash-generating unit (or a group of cash-generating units) to which the goodwill is allocated and to choose a suitable discount rate for those cash flows.
+This requires management to make an estimate of the projected future cash flows from the continuing use of the CGU (or a group of CGUs) to which the goodwill is allocated and to choose a suitable discount rate for those cash flows.